NixOS/rfcs/rfcs/0146-meta-categories.md

 # Future work
 [future]: #future-work

+- Create a team to manage categorization-related issues, including but not limited to:
   - Curate the categories.
   - Update documentation.
   - Update Continuous Integration.

 # References
 [references]: #references